Our drug and alcohol rehab program consists of an exact sequence of steps that enable a person to live happily without drugs.

-This review is personalized for each student.
+This review is personalized for each client.

 - We go over each earlier step to make sure nothing has been left out, and, if needed,.

-- We add to their program to ensure the student is really prepared for graduation and their new life.
+- We add to their program to ensure the client is really prepared for graduation and their new life.
 We review issues such as marriage, raising kids, how to deal with work effectively, how to resolve conflicts, how to manage money, and other issues, depending on what each person needs in their life.

 Over the last thirty years we’ve helped thousands of people beat addiction and change their lives though this program.